Marla Hamburg Kennedy: Career

-Bridging contemporary art world with photography worlds, Ms Kennedy has authored and written extensively about photography and art, curated dozens of historic exhibitions and curated and advised artists and advised hundreds of public and private collections in both photography and contemporary Post War an 21st-century art.
+Bridging contemporary art world with photography worlds, Ms Kennedy has authored and written extensively about photography and art, curated dozens of historic exhibitions and curated and advised artists and advised hundreds of public and private collections in both photography and contemporary Post War and 21st-century art.

 After earning degrees in Art History from Columbia University and completing graduate studies in photographic history at New York University, Ms Hamburg Kennedy was a writer and researcher for the renown American preservationist, historian, author, and television producer, Barbaralee Diamonstein-Spielvogel, as editor and writer The Landmarks of New York, an Illustrated Record of the City's Historic Building, as well as writing numerous articles and reviews for the New York Times. and acted as translator of the Vesuvius catalogue.